Windmills breathe life into failing Gdansk shipyards

 "Poland is putting in place more and more renewable energy sources and this just means more and more work for us as well."

-According to the European Wind Energy Association, after Romania, Poland last year installed the second most wind capacity among the European Union's new members, with both countries remaining among the 10 biggest EU markets for the second year running.
+According to the European Wind Energy Association, after Romania, Poland installed the second most wind capacity in the European Union in 2011, with both countries remaining among the 10 biggest EU markets for the second year running.

 Polish power company PGE plans to control 1,000 megawatts in offshore windfarms by 2020 and add a further 1,000 megawatts in the following five years.